shreyaa2910/MachineLearning-mini-project/README.md

 ### 🔍 Analysis of Results

 #### 1. Classical Models (LR & MNB)
-  *Logistic Regression* (LR) emerged as the top performer, yielding the best accuracy ($\mathbf{88.4\%}$) and F1-score ($\mathbf{88.4\%}$).
-This superiority is likely attributable to the strong predictive capabilities of TF-IDF bigrams.
-Naive Bayes (MNB) established a very strong baseline, achieving $\mathbf{85.4\%}$ accuracy, and was the quickest model to train ($\mathbf{0.06s}$).
+  * The best performing was the Logistic Regression (LR) with the highest accuracy (88.4) and F1-score (88.4).
+This dominance can probably be explained by high predictive abilities of TF-IDF bigrams.
+Naive Bayes (MNB) had a very high baseline with a 85.4 accuracy, and is the fastest to train (0.06s).

 #### 2. Bi-LSTM Model
-  The Bi-LSTM model showed lower performance than both classical approaches ($\mathbf{84.3\%}$ accuracy).
-This indicates that the sequential context learned by the RNN (trained over 5 epochs) provided less valuable information for this dataset than the TF-IDF n-gram features
+  The Bi-LSTM model was comparatively worse than the classical ones (84.3 accuracy).
+It suggests that the sequential context that was trained on the RNN (5 epochs) offered less meaningful information to this dataset compared with the TF-IDF n-gram features.

 #### 3. DistilBERT Model (Training Failure)
-The DistilBERT model resulted in a clear training failure, achieving only $\mathbf{50.0\%}$ accuracy—the level of random chance for a balanced binary task.
-Section 5.2's qualitative review supports this, showing the model almost exclusively predicted "Positive."
-This poor outcome likely stems from inadequate training time (only 2 epochs) or an unsuitable learning rate for fine-tuning.
-This outcome underscores that transformer models are not instantly deployable and require substantial hyperparameter optimization to reach state-of-the-art performance
+The DistilBERT model found that it trained a clear flop that only had 50.0 accuracy the chance of a task with a balanced binary.
+This is reinforced in the qualitative review of section 5.2, which indicates that the model generally only predicted "Positive."
+This weak performance is probably due to lack of sufficient training time (2 epochs only) or improper learning rate to fine-tune.
+This result highlights the fact that transformer models cannot be immediately utilized and need significant hyperparameter optimization until they can reach state-of-the-art.

 ---

 ### 📊 Visualizations

 #### 1. Model Performance (Accuracy & F1)
-The performance hierarchy is visually reinforced by the bar charts generated in Section 5.1 of the notebook, which clearly show Logistic Regression as the leading model.
+The bar charts created in Section 5.1 of the notebook, which obviously indicate the most influential model to be Logistic Regression, are the visual reinforcement of the performance hierarchy.
-This conclusion is further supported by the ROC Curve Comparison plot (found in Section 5.2).
-The curves for Logistic Regression and Naive Bayes are situated closer to the top-left corner—indicating a higher Area Under the Curve (AUC)—compared to the LSTM model.
+This is further confirmed by the plot of the ROC Curve Comparison (located in Section 5.2).
+The Logistic Regression and Naive Bayes curves are placed nearer to the top-left corner (which means that they have a larger Area Under the Curve (AUC)).

 <img width="1206" height="585" alt="1" src="https://github.com/user-attachments/assets/1f6237de-34a8-4820-98b8-49ee9c39a68d" />

 ---

 #### 2. ROC Curve Comparison
-The *ROC curves* demonstrate that *Logistic Regression* and *Naive Bayes* have curves closest to the *top-left corner*, indicating higher AUC values than Bi-LSTM.
+The ROC curves indicate that the curve of the Logistic Regression and the Naive Bayes is nearest to the upper left part of the curve, which means that these two classifiers show greater values of the AUC when compared to Bi-LSTM.

 <img width="850" height="707" alt="2" src="https://github.com/user-attachments/assets/74eed1cd-a36c-460d-936b-cf02b32d4f28" />